Feeling love and emotional harmony with your partner is a pleasant experience. Feeling angry is not!

 – Use “I” statements rather than “You”, such as “I feel hurt and disappointed” rather than “You disappoint me every time”.
 This reflects your emotions and avoids a blame game.
 It will help them understand where to to work, as no one likes being called wrong every time.

 – Practice active listening.
 Sometimes we tend to do selective listening.
 And due to misunderstandings, we fight and misinterpret their actual sense.
 Listening actively helps you understand your partner’s perspective and gives you more clarity.

 Partner is angry towards you:

 Many-a-times, we say that we are unable to sort things in our relationship because the partner has anger issues.
 It is important to understand here that anger can be both situational as well as hereditary.
-The temperament of your partner can be a learned concept and behaviour that takes time to shape.
-One must note that anger may or may not be a part of one’s personality but it, most certainly, impacts the functioning in a relationship.
-It’s a two-way thing: you also are accountable to how you make your partner feel and take the ownership of it.
+The temperament of your partner can be a learned concept and behavior that takes time to shape.
+One must note that anger may or may not be a part of one’s personality but it, most certainly, impacts the functioning of a relationship.
+It’s a two-way thing: you also are accountable for how you make your partner feel and take ownership of it.